NBA Rumors: Kemba Walker Could Still Leave Hornets For Knicks, Clarifies Controversial Free Agency Statements

 Charlotte Hornets superstar Kemba Walker is entering the final year of the four-year, $48 million contract he signed in the summer of 2015.
 If the Hornets suffer another disappointing season, there are speculations that the All-Star point guard will consider leaving Charlotte to play somewhere else.
 One of the potential free agency destinations for Walker is his hometown team, New York Knicks.

 Unfortunately, Kemba Walker doesn’t seem to be interested in signing with the Knicks in the 2019 NBA free agency.
-In an interview with Hartford Courant’s Dom Amore, the 28-year-old point guard said that he doesn’t see himself wearing a Knicks’ jersey.
+In an interview with Hartford Courant’s Dom Amore, the 28-year-old point guard said that he doesn’t see himself wearing a Knicks jersey.
 Months after making the controversial statements, Walker decided to break his silence and clarified what he previously said about his impending free agency.

 “I’ve only been on one team,” Walker told Brandon Robinson of Scoop B. “I don’t know.
 I’ve been on one team in seven years, going on eight years.
 So when it’s my time, I’ll make a decision.
 That’s all I said.
 I said: ‘I didn’t see myself in a Knicks jersey because I’ve only been in one jersey, you know what I mean?”